 This city is Marrakesh!
 And if Marrakesh were my stories, i would live there.

 A real labyrinth where the crowd snatches you, then brings you into the game of rays of light.
 In a maze of shady streets, we cross the copper souk where dinandiers hammer the metal ancestral way.
 In the souk of the dyers, they dry large skeins of wool with rich colors, stretched from one wall to another on poles.
-And At the carpets souk, it solled at auction to the highest bidder.
+And At the carpets souk (market), it soled at auction to the highest bidder.
 And the potter’s souk presents tajine dishes, glazed pottery and beautiful ceramics.
 We also cross the souk of jewelers, leather-workers and cabinetmakers.
 In the end the spice souk, there, the scents of saffron, cumin, cinnamon, ginger, cloves, orange blossoms daze the senses.
 Further on the shelves of apothecaries line up amber, musk, henna pots, jasmine or rose extract vials.
 And to end on a high note, visit the famous Jemma el Fna square.
 An open-air theater, invaded at dusk by acrobats, monkey and snake trainers, musicians, storytellers, Henne tattoo artists, fortune tellers of good fortune and one of the great street food places in Morocco!

 *Agora, theatrical performance.
 Point of convergence: open and plural space, vast field of ideas, peasants, shepherds, roundworms, merchants coming from bus stations, taxi ranks, drowsy car rental stops.
 Merged into an idle mass, absorbed in the contemplation of the daily hustle and bustle.
 Supported by license and heedless of the terrain, in a continuous and capricious movement: immediate contact between strangers, oblivion of social constraints, identification in prayer and laughter, temporary suspension of hierarchies, joyful equality of people. »

-Night at the 5 stars hotel or luxury riad.
+Night at the hotel or luxury Riad.

 Day 7: Marrakesh/Casablanca